Entry #5077: Right to change legal gender in Peru

 https://www.nationalgeographic.com/magazine/2017/01/gender-identity-map-where-you-can-change-your-gender-on-legal-documents/ https://www.asherfergusson.com/lgbtq-travel-safety/ https://database.ilga.org/peru-lgbti https://www.nationalgeographic.com/magazine/2017/01/gender-identity-map-where-you-can-change-your-gender-on-legal-documents/ https://www.asherfergusson.com/lgbtq-travel-safety/

-Revision by Guy
+edited by Guy

 Old Value New Value

-End DateSep 7, 2018(NONE)
+End DateSep 7, 2018(none)

 Sourceshttps://www.nationalgeographic.com/magazine/2017/01/gender-identity-map-where-you-can-change-your-gender-on-legal-documents/https://www.nationalgeographic.com/magazine/2017/01/gender-identity-map-where-you-can-change-your-gender-on-legal-documents/